FrankoR2-D2/Inventory_management_system/README.md

 The Inventory Managment System it is still a working progress.

-The database schema has been created scalably - based on a franchise store model.
+The database schema has been created scalable - based on a franchise store model.
 More stores can be add and there can be branch-franchises.

 Initial scope was to: